 Multi-Needle Injection and Vacuum Tumbling

-The composition of the brine changed around the 1915 by the direct addition of sodium nitrite.
-Multi needle injectors and vacuum tumblers are commonly used in combination in modern meat curing plants around the world.
+The composition of the brine changed around 1915 by the direct addition of sodium nitrite.
+Multi-needle injectors and vacuum tumblers are commonly used in combination in modern meat curing plants around the world.

 It is generally accepted that these developments took place in the mid to late 1900’s, but an interesting US patent (number 23,141) was awarded to L. M. Schlarb from Allegheny, Pennsylvania on 3 June 1901 directly related to injection and vacuum machines for meat curing.
 (Journal of the Society of Chemical Industry; 1902: 269)

-The process is described as “injecting brine and carbon dioxide under pressure into the meat by means of suitable needlenozzles connected to a tank containing the brine and carbon dioxide, the pressure in the tank being about 2 atmospheres.”
-The nozzles it talks about may be the three needle injectors that were used till the middle of the 1900’s and the unique aspect of the patent was the use of brine in conjuction with carbon dioxide.
+The process is described as “injecting brine and carbon dioxide under pressure into the meat by means of suitable needles connected to a tank containing the brine and carbon dioxide, the pressure in the tank being about 2 atmospheres.”
+The nozzles it talks about maybe the three needle injectors that were used until the middle of the 1900’s and the unique aspect of the patent was the use of brine in conjunction with carbon dioxide.
 (Journal of the Society of Chemical Industry; 1902: 269)

 Binkerd, E. F. and Kolari O. E..
 1975.
 The history and use of nitrate and nitrite in the curing of meat.
 Fd Cosmet.
 ToxicoL Vol. 13. pp. 655–661.
 Pergamon Press 1975.
 Printed in Great Britain

 Hoagland, R. 1921.
 Substitutes for Sucrose in Curing Meats.
-United Stated Department of Agriculture.
+United States Department of Agriculture.
 Bulletin Number 928.
 Professional Paper.
 Washington D.C.
 January 7, 1921.